jahan-addison/cguard/README.md

 ## Details

-The query language of choice is currently [Xquery](https://www.w3.org/TR/xquery-31/). `libxqilla-dev` is currently required.
+The query language of choice is currently scheme + schemeQL.
 I plan to build a virtual machine and bytecode engine quite similar to SQLite, such that querying the relational model is "free" from storage itself.

 ## Research